 Our extreme users did note a few improvements they would like to see – like a quick release strap for the gun sling/harness.
-Great suggestions, all of them, so we made the changes, and sent in our first PO.
+Really good suggestions, all of them, so we made the changes, and sent in our first PO.

 2 years, 9 months, 13 days in the making and logged over 36,000 miles in testing.
 Result: 1 awesome technical hunting pack that’s tough as nails, historically rooted, crafted from advanced materials, and exceeds the demands of extreme hunters: Kanjera’s Caprock 35.

 Order your Founder’s Edition Today – we only made 644 of them.